helpaidafrica/helpaidafrica-api/README.md

 # Welcome to HelpAidAfrica Box Api

 ## About our API
+Use our API to track donation boxes using a simple QR Code or unique box number.
+Our public API conforms to industry-wide OpenAPI version 3.

-Our API conforms to OpenAPI spec v3 and is publicly available here [HelpAidAfrica Box API Spec](https://app.swaggerhub.com/apis/bilgrami/helpaidafrica/1.0.0)
+[HelpAidAfrica Box API Spec](https://app.swaggerhub.com/apis/bilgrami/helpaidafrica/1.0.0)

 [YAML file location](https://github.com/helpaidafrica/helpaidafrica-api/blob/master/swagger.yaml)